AaronAcerboni/planet.js/README.md

 Parser : `core/Parser.js`

-> Takes in data and parses it to the requested type.
-It does this by specific parsing modules found in `/parsers`
+> Takes in data and parses it to JSON.
+It does this by specific parsing modules found in `/parsers`.
+Currently only converts data to JSON.

 Store : `core/Store.js`